jlinoff/pam/README.md

 [Functions](#functions) section.

-### Status Section
+### Status and Controls Section
-Below the records section, at the bottom, is the status section where ephemeral status messages are displayed.
+Below the records section, at the bottom, is the status and controls section where ephemeral status messages are displayed.
 The messages disappear after about 1.5 seconds but the duration is controlled by a preference that you can set.
 See the [Preferences](#preferences) section for more